 OMFG bookworms!
-You are in a for a treat in November!!
+You are in a for a treat!!
 Stephanie Marland’s My Little Eye is going to blow your socks off!!!

 Here’s the blurb …

 A young woman is found dead in her bedroom surrounded by rose petals – the latest victim of ‘The Lover’.
 Struggling under the weight of an internal investigation, DI Dominic Bell is no closer to discovering the identity of the killer and time is running out.

 As the murders escalate, Clementine Starke joins an online true crime group determined to take justice in their own hands – to catch the killer before the police.
 Hiding a dark secret, she takes greater risks to find new evidence and infiltrate the group.

 As Starke and Bell get closer to cracking the case neither of them realise they’re being watched.
 The killer is closer to them than they think, and he has his next victim – Clementine – firmly in his sights.

 First off, for those of you who don’t know, Stephanie Marland is a pen name used by Stephanie Broadribb, author of Deep Down Dead, the first in the Lori Anderson series which is published by Orenda Books.
 My Little Eye is the first in her new Starke and Bell series which is published by Trapeze Books.

 Clementine Starke is a recluse.
 Having spent years hidden away from the world in her London apartment, she is content with watching the world through her pc.
 For her thesis she is investigating whether the cuts to the police force have made their job so difficult that it would be easier for civilians to solve their criminal cases.
 Finding like minded people online wasn’t that hard and Clementine is soon a member of a London based true crime group.